michaeluno/auto-amazon-links-woocommerce-products/README.md

 ## Basic Behaviors

-- The plugin runs a basic check in the background once a day that enables the **Unit to WooCommerce Product Converter** unit option.
+- The plugin runs a check in the background once a day with units enabling the **Unit to WooCommerce Product Converter** unit option whether there are updated products.
 When a new product update is detected, it schedules a product conversion event.
 - When the **Renew Cache** action link in the unit listing table is clicked, the plugin attempts to update products.

 ## Usage